Does One Tree Produce Enough Oxygen for One Person? The Science Explained

 ✔ Store 48 lbs of CO₂ annually

 Do trees need oxygen themselves?
 Yes!
 At night they respire like we do, but their net output remains positive.
+The combined impact of a single tree proves that whether one tree produces enough oxygen for one person is not the only question we should be asking.

 Urban vs. Forest Oxygen Production